the-au-forml-lab/plgroup/readme.md

 **How to get a suggestion for next paper?**

-Paper selection actions can be discpatched manually if needed.
+Paper selection actions can be dispatched manually if needed.
 Run the "random paper" action or "vote open" action in [actions](https://github.com/the-au-forml-lab/plgroup/actions).
 The option to dispatch an action is available based on repository permissions.
 Running a paper-selection action will generate appropriate PRs with paper suggestions.